-Sandal, plaited, three-warp (Plate 50).
-The warp frame is constructed by arranging two elements parallel to form the lateral margins and turning them inward at the toe end, just as in Type F1ai.
-But at a point about equidistant between the two lateral warps, one of them is turned and run back toward the heel, forming a third, central warp.
+The warp frame is constructed by arranging two elements parallel to form the lateral margins and turning them inward at the toe end, just as in sub-Type F1ai.
+But at a point about equidistant between the two lateral warps, one of them, instead of being wrapped around the warp, is turned and run back toward the heel, forming a third, central warp (Figure 5-1c).
 From here on, the construction is the same as in sub-Type F1ai.

-Distribution: 1/CM-24, 36/CM-68 = 37/2
+Distribution of Three-Warp Plaited Sandals 1/CM24, 36/CM68 = 37/2

-Discussion: Except for the difference in warping and the strong association with one type of sandal tie (see Chapter 5), these sandals are essentially identical in technique of manufacture with the two-warp plaited type.
+Discussion: Except for the difference in warping and the strong association with one type of sandal tie (see Chapter 7), these sandals are essentially identical in technique of manufacture with the two-warp plaited sub-Type.
 Their appearance in Frightful Cave probably occurred in Middle Level times, but they are very scarce until the Top Level, when they increase sharply.
-These facts suggest that this type may have developed elsewhere and, about the same time as the aboriginal occupation of Frightful Cave ended, was in the process of becoming more common than Type F1ai, which was quite certainly its cultural ancestor.
-Again contrary to what occurred with two-warp sandals, they were found virtually in the quantities of expectancy in the horizontal vectors, from Front to Passage.
-This could be taken to mean that there was no localization of occupation in the site during latest times, when the people were more nomadic and more casual visitors, rather than being relatively permanent occupants as they had been earlier.
-The problem with all such inference is, of course, that the sample of three-warp sandals is very small and that, if larger, might have shown some localization within the cave.
-There is only one example from Fat Burro Cave (CM-24), where it occurred in the Middle Level, supporting the inference from other lines of evidence that this stratum is to be equated with the Top Level of Frightful Cave (see Table 4-2, p.
-42).
+These facts suggest that this type may have developed elsewhere and, about the same time as the aboriginal occupation of Frightful Cave ended, was in the process of becoming more common than sub-Type F1ai, which was quite certainly its cultural ancestor.
+Again contrary to what occurred with two-warp sandals, they were found virtually in the quantities of expectancy in the horizontal Sectors, from Front to Passage.
+This could be taken to mean that there was no localization of occupation in the site during latest times, when the people were more nomadic and more casual in their visiting.
+This in contrast with being relatively permanent occupants as the people of the earlier times had been.
+The problem with all such inference is, of course, that the sample of three-warp sandals is very small.
+A larger sample might have shown some localization within the cave.
+There is only one example from Fat Burro Cave (CM24), where it occurred in the Middle Level, supporting the inference from other lines of evidence that this stratum is to be equated with the Top Level of Frightful Cave (see Table 5-1).

-All the plaited sandals, both two-warp and three-warp, found in Fat Burro Cave were made of lechuguilla, a fiber that was used for sandals more commonly during the earliest times in Frightful Cave than during its later epochs.
-We looked in the collections and our records for conjunctives that might indicate whether this obvious selection of materials could be considered a cultural or an environmental compulsive, but aside from the fact that today around Frightful Cave, we came up with no suggestive evidence.
+All the plaited sandals, both two-warp and

+three-warp, found in Fat Burro Cave were made of lechuguilla, a fiber that was used for sandals more commonly during the earliest times in Frightful Cave than during its later epochs.
+We looked in the collections and our records for conjunctives that might indicate whether this obvious selection of materials could be considered a cultural or an environmental compulsive, but aside from the fact that today lechuguilla is very scarce around Frightful Cave, we came up with no suggestive evidence.
 Both the relative frequencies of right- and left-foot sandals and the rank order of magnitude of breaks and depressions found in Fat Burro Cave are different from those characteristic of Frightful Cave, but in order to permit inferences of substance, rather than merely inferences of fantasy, other and more abundant conjunctive data are needed.